slow-start-fans/slow-start-rewatch/README.md

 ## Credits

 This project was generated with [`wemake-python-package`](https://github.com/wemake-services/wemake-python-package).
-Current template version is: [084fb1b54d4fab37583ca85faf5c52abb3356499](https://github.com/wemake-services/wemake-python-package/tree/084fb1b54d4fab37583ca85faf5c52abb3356499).
-See what is [updated](https://github.com/wemake-services/wemake-python-package/compare/084fb1b54d4fab37583ca85faf5c52abb3356499...master) since then.